immutant/immutant.org/news/2013-10-28-hotrod-datomic.md

 ## Cluster Time!

 Now the fun begins.
-I'm going to assume you don't have a spare server lying around, virtual or otherwise, but discoverable via multicast, on which you can install immutant and deploy the app, but if you did, you'd simply pass the `--clustered` option when you fire up the Immutants on both hosts:
+I'm going to assume you don't have a spare server lying around, virtual or otherwise, that is discoverable via multicast, on which you can install immutant and deploy the app, but if you did, you'd simply pass the `--clustered` option when you fire up the Immutants on both hosts:

     $ lein immutant run --clustered